client9/csstool/cmd/csscut/README.md

-# cssdrop drops unused rules based on HTML usage
+# csscut drops unused rules based on HTML usage

 See Also: